The Operation M.D.

-The Operation M.D. (formerly The Operation) is a Canadian garage rock band created by Doctor Dynamite (Jason McCaslin of Sum 41) and Doctor Rocco (Todd Morse of H_{2}O) as a side project to their other bands.
+The Operation M.D. (formerly The Operation) is a Canadian-American garage rock supergroup created by Doctor Dynamite (Jason McCaslin of Sum 41) and Doctor Rocco (Todd Morse of H_{2}O) as a side project to their other bands.
 The band's debut album, We Have an Emergency, was released in February 2007 by Aquarius Records.
 Their second album Birds + Bee Stings was self-released by the band's own label "Mouth To Mouth Music" in June 2010.